 3. Take kids necessities in your carry on

-Keeping kids age and requirements in mind, you must prepare your carry on with a minimal stuff that you have to carry all by yourself.
+Keeping kid’s age and requirements in mind, you must prepare your carry-on with minimal stuff that you have to carry all by yourself.

 For infants and toddlers, water and milk are a must, although you can get water on the plane too.
 Get water bottles at the terminal, once you are done with the TSA security check.